Bartleby2718/cs4501/Project5.md

 These images may take a few minutes to download as you're pulling down different Java versions for each, dependent apps like Zookeeper, and the main ES and Kafka apps themselves.
 Still, a lot easier than building and installing all the tools and depencies from source!

-Make sure to keep the container names as I used here unless you want to figure out the nuances of Kafka and it's dependent Zookeeper configuration :)
+Make sure to keep the container names as I used here unless you want to figure out the nuances of Kafka and its dependent Zookeeper configuration :)

 And let's start a container to try out ES and Kafka: